-Whether you are pursuing an A.A.G.S. or a B.G.S., you must meet fundamental skills (competency) requirements that demonstrate college-level competence in four areas: written communication. oral communication, quantitative reasoning, and computer literacy.
+Whether you are pursuing an A.A.G.S. or a B.G.S., vou must meet fundamental skills (competency) requirements that demonstrate college-level competence in five areas: written communication (two courses are required), oral communication, quantitative reasoning, diversity, and computer literacy.
 You may demonstrate competency by completing an appropriate college-level nonremedial course or its transfer equivalent in English composition/writing, speech/ communication, quantitative reasoning, and computer science or by exercising other options, including departmental, CLEP, DANTES, or ACT-PEP Regents (Excelsior) College exams.